-- 2. The design provides appropriate transitions and relationships to adjacent properties and the public right-of-way; - 3.
-It would not impair the desirability of investment or occupation in the neighborhood; - 4.
-The design is internally consistent and harmonious; - 5.
-The design is in conformity with any guidelines and standards adopted pursuant to this chapter.
+2. The design provides appropriate transitions and relationships to adjacent properties and the public right-of-way;

+3. It would not impair the desirability of investment or occupation in the neighborhood;

+4. The design is internally consistent and harmonious;

+5. The design is in conformity with any guidelines and standards adopted pursuant to this chapter.

-In addition to recent streamlining efforts, the City will adopt objective design standards for multifamily and mixed use developments through Program A-3.1 and amend the code to remove inconsistent design standards through Program D-2.2f.
-The new objective design standards will mitigate the constraints posed by the current design review process.
+In addition to recent streamlining efforts, the City will adopt objective design standards for multifamily and mixed use developments through Program A-3.1 which will provide a nondiscretionary process for multi-family projects.
+The City will also amend its code to revise current findings 1, 3, and 4 and instead prioritize consistency with established guidelines under Program D-2.2f.
+While the current design review process may impact development timing and approval certainty and thereby impact housing cost and supply, these programs will mitigate those constraints.